Browse

 3. Composting Toilets

-On average Americans use about 74 gallons of water each day and about a third is used in flushing toilets.
+On average, Americans use about 74 gallons of water each day, and about a third of the water is used in flushing toilets.
 Older toilets could use as much as 7 gallons for every flush.
+This is why you need to be sure you’re using the right toilet systems for your home.

-Ready to learn more about unique toilets in the basement that will work for your home?
+Ready to learn more about unique upflush toilet systems in the basement that will work for your home?
 We are the industry leader and our products are high quality - that's why we offer a three year warranty on all our products.
-Contact our team today!
+Contact our team to order your Saniflo toilets today!

 Shopify secure badge